-Measurement of the components of a compound financial instrument on initial recognition
+Measurement of the components of a compound financial instrument on initial recognition of an equity instrument as a residual and the measurement requirements in HKAS 39.

-The revisions eliminate the option previously in HKAS 32 to measure the liability component of a compound financial instrument on initial recognition either as a residual amount after separating the equity component, or by using a relative-fair-value method.
-Thus, Aany asset and liability components are separated first and the residual is the amount of any equity component.
-These requirements for separating the liability and equity components of a compound financial instrument are conformed to both the definition of an equity instrument as a residual and the measurement requirements in HKFRS 9 HKAS 39.
+IN13 Any asset and liability components are separated first and the residual is the amount of any equity component.
+These requirements for separating the liability and equity components of a compound financial instrument are conformed to both the definition